Working towards graduation

 Get your degree within four years.

-Engineering management degree requirements: online
+Engineering management BSE degree requirements: online

 Program structure

 The majority of the courses for the Engineering Management online program are offered in a 7.5 week class length, the structure of the Fall and Spring semesters (A and B sessions).
-There will be some key necessary courses that may need to be offered during a 15 week, C session time frame.
+There will be some key necessary courses that may need to be offered during a 15 week, C session time frame (see advising for details).
 Students will need to keep in mind these are rigorous courses with the same content as the 15 week session condensed into a 7.5 week class.
 Students can enroll in both sessions when enrollment for the semester opens.
 Students should keep an eye on their my ASU portal for upcoming enrollment dates.
 Students need to be mindful of the academic calendar, which can be accessed through My ASU.
 Or students can bookmark https://students.asu.edu/academic-calendar .
 The academic calendar will show important dates throughout the semester, such as drop/add dates, tuition due dates and refund dates.
 The drop date for the 7.5 week session is typically one day into the class.

 Critical requirements